ARCCA/An-Introduction-to-Linux-with-Command-Line/setup.md

 We're currently trialing providing the course via JupyterHub.

-You can access the service at: [https://host234.sparrow.cf.ac.uk][sparrow]
+You can access the service at: [https://host234.sparrow.cf.ac.uk][sparrow] You will be presented with a warning when accessing the service as we are currently using self-signed security certificates.
+Please do not be alarmed and click to accept the risk in your browser.

 Once you've logged in, please click on the "Terminal" button on the page to access a terminal environment you can use to run the commands featured in this course.
 The course material and the data-shell.zip file have already been added to the envrionement as wel and are available in the desktop folder.